Department of Labor Logo United States Department of Labor

 Pricing

-The other lodging away from home index is like the airline fares and ship fare indexes in that prices are reservations for a service that is consumed in the future.
+Similar to airline fares and ship fares, prices in the other lodging away from home index are reservations for a service that is consumed in the future.
 The reservation criteria used to collect prices for an accommodation remain fixed from one collection period to the next.
 For example, if an accommodation was priced in January using a reservation date in July, then the price for the accommodation in February will be the cost of the lodging in August, and so on.
-Approximately 69 percent of prices are for reservations within 1 month of the date of collection, and 21 percent of prices are for reservations greater than 1 month but less than 3 months from the date of collection.
-About 10 percent of prices are reservations greater than 4 months from the collection date.
+The sample is roughly evenly split between reservations within 1 month of the collection date, greater than 1 month but less than 3 months from the collection date, and greater than 3 months from the collection date.

 The CPI is published as a tax-included index.
-As such, the other lodging away from home index includes taxes and fees.
-Accommodations are a heavily taxed industry, and careful attention is paid to collecting taxes and fees in this index.
+As such, the other lodging away from home index taxes and fees.
+Accommodations is a heavily taxed industry, and careful attention is paid to collecting taxes and fees in this index.
 Taxes for traditional lodging such as hotels and motels commonly include sales taxes, occupancy taxes, and tourism taxes levied by a city, county, or state.
 Resort or destination fees that are paid at check-in are also collected if these fees are clearly described when a price for a reservation is collected.
 Additionally, prices also account for charges included for short-term rentals such as service and cleaning fees.

 Price Change